123CarlosDaniel/online-editor/README.md

 ## Quick Setup
 MongoDB and Node.js are needed for this project.
-MongoDB needs to run in port 27017 or you can config environment variables in server/.env file.
+MongoDB needs to run in port 27017 or you can configure environment variables in server/.env file.

 * Clone repository with git clone.
 * Run `npm install` in client and server folder.